adam-r-kowalski/atom/README.md

 It's designed to be independent of browsers, so it doesn't depend on Web APIs or JS, and isn't limited by the need to be compatible with JS.
 And it has integrated capability-based security, so it extends WebAssembly's characteristic sandboxing to include I/O.

-It is a first class citizen in Wave and by targeting this API you can ensure that your programs work across as many platforms as possible.
+It is a first class citizen in Atom and by targeting this API you can ensure that your programs work across as many platforms as possible.

 ```atom
 @import("wasi_unstable", "fd_write")